Eve-ning/vsrgtools/README.md

 Essentially you can calculate the **moving average nps** of the chart from left to right, it'll be the same if you did it from right to left.

+As a rule of thumb, all static models must output only the following 2 columns `offsets` and `value`

 ## Dynamic Model

 Dynamic Model makes use of **Static Models** as its base to power **trackers**.
 You'd get much more realistic results as you're mimicking the player.